erichare/noaa-daisi/README.md

-# Optical Character Recognition (OCR) with Daisies
+# NOAA Weather Data API with Daisies

 ## How to Call